-Cats also have an incredible reflex that enables them to survive falls from up to 60 feet.
+Cats have an incredible reflex that enables them to survive falls from up to 60 feet high.

-Just a few fun facts before proceeding to our main topic, ie, about cat’s eyes.
+Those were just a few fun facts before proceeding to our main topic about cat eyes.

 Cat Eyes Facts

-When it comes to cats’ eyes, however, the topic alone deserves a whole article of its own.
+When it comes to cat eyes, the topic alone deserves a whole article of its own.

 Here are 12 facts that you probably didn’t know about cat eyes.